Fry Sauce (made 4 ways!)

 If you don’t know what Fry Sauce is, you are missing out!
 Just mix a few simple ingredients and you will never dip your fries in anything else again!

-If you walk into a restaurant in most states and ask for fry sauce, you are likely to get either a strange look or a handful of ketchup packets.
+Not too long ago, if you’d walk into a restaurant in most states and ask for fry sauce, you would likely get either a strange look or a handful of ketchup packets.
 Trust me.
 I know from experience.
-And no, it’s not Thousand Island Dressing either.
-This fry sauce is so yummy and really easy to make, I can’t explain how just a few simple ingredients can take the potato world by storm, but they have and they do.
+Thankfully that’s not the case anymore!
+The secret is out!
+This irresistibly creamy sauce is the belle of the french fry ball, and has won over tastebuds throughout the nation with its charming deliciousness.
+Seriously, this fry sauce is so yummy and super easy to make!
+I can’t explain how just a couple simple ingredients can take the potato world by storm, but they have and they do.
 I grew up on this stuff.
-To be honest, it’s probably the first “recipe” I ever made.
+To be honest, it’s probably the first “recipe” I ever made when I was 4 or 5.
 Try it.
 You will love it.
 You will never go back to eating fries with plain old ketchup again.

 What is Fry Sauce?